-Rye is a traditional winter cover crop, generally following soybeans or vegetables.
+Rye is a traditional winter cover crop.
 Rye is the most winter hardy of all small grains, tolerant of low fertility, acidic or sandy soil.
 Like wheat, rye can be sown in late August at 2-3 bu/A to provide fall grazing, excellent winter ground cover, and spring grazing.
-When grown for grain, rye is can be sown in October.
 The rapid growth of rye, both in fall and spring, makes it productive for pasture at times when other forage may be in short supply.
 Forage rye can become unpalatable when over-mature and can impart off-flavors to milk.
-There is not a large market for rye grain since few dairy farmers use it in feed rations and the market for food-quality rye is small.
-Grain infected with the fungus ergot can cause abortions and other problems.
-Rye requires moderate fertility but excess nitrogen can cause lodging.
+There is an emerging market for larger-grain hybrid rye, intending for distilling or baking.
+We are offering hybrid rye this year for larger kernels and much higher grain yield, especially for the food/baking market.
+Please call for more info on growing hybrid rye.
+Rye infected with the fungus ergot can cause abortions and other problems.
+Excessive nitrogen can cause lodging.
 As a cover crop, rye strongly suppresses weeds, but may leave a residual effect in the soil that can damage vegetables, especially cucurbits.